Marlinks enters the German market with Arcadis Ost 1.

 engineer working on cabinet at offshore substation installing dts for subsea cable monitoring

-We are proud to announce that Marlinks won a contract for cable health monitoring for the Arcadis Ost 1 wind farm in Germany.
-Arcadis Ost is situated in an area of the Baltic Sea where challenging seabed conditions are present.
-A swampy topsoil layer accelerates the embedment of the subsea cable in lower soil layers and increases the risk for overheating.
-Using our Real Time Thermal Rating services, Arcadis Ost 1 can rest assured that the conductor temperatures of the subsea cables will be monitored with high accuracy, preventing the cable from overheating during normal and peak situations.
+Marlinks is proud to announce that we won a contract for cable health monitoring for the Arcadis Ost 1 wind farm in Germany.
+Located in the Baltic Sea with challenging seabed conditions, including a swampy topsoil layer, the area poses risks like accelerated subsea cable embedment and overheating.
+With Real-Time Thermal Rating services, Arcadis Ost 1 gains high-precision monitoring of subsea cable conductor temperatures.
+This ensures prevention of overheating in both normal and peak situations.

-Arcadis Ost 1 is a 257 MW offshore wind farm in Germany.
-The wind farm is located in the Baltic Sea, northeast of the island of Rügen.
-The project is committed to the highest standards and will be using state-of-the-art construction methods for the installation of some of the world’s biggest wind turbines.
+Arcadis Ost 1 is a 257 MW offshore wind farm developed by Parkwind.
+The wind farm is located in the Baltic Sea, northeast of the island of Rügen, Germany.
+The project is committed to the highest standards and will be using construction methods for the installation of some of the world’s biggest wind turbines.

-Marlinks installed and tested all necessary equipment in the substation while it was being assembled on the yard before offshore shipment.
-The Marlinks dashboard allows operators to continuously monitor the core temperature of the conductors and has an in-built alert system to notify too high temperatures.
-At regular intervals we will provide the Arcadis Ost 1 team with a report with actionable insights.
+Marlinks installed and tested essential equipment in the substation during assembly on the yard before offshore shipment.
+The Marlinks dashboard enables operators to continuously monitor conductor core temperatures, triggering alerts for high temperatures.
+Periodically, we furnish the Arcadis Ost 1 team with actionable insights reports.

 Want to learn more about Real-Time Thermal Rating (RTTR) or other Marlinks services?
 Please contact sales@marlinks.com and we will be happy to assist you.